ivanvanderbyl/netbank-scraper/README.md

 - [x] Login
 - [x] Accounts list
-- [ ] Transactions (partially complete, needs pagination token)
+- [-] Transactions (works for modern transaction accounts, but not older style products)
-- [ ] Download of transactions for given date range
+- [x] Download of transactions for given date range
 - [ ] Export to LunchMoney

 ## Usage